dzfinch/plaknit/README.md

 Customize `--jobs`, `--ram`, or `--workdir/--tmpdir` as needed for your local or HPC environment.
 The CLI mirrors the legacy `mosaic_planet.py` workflow; you can also invoke it as `plaknit mosaic` for backward compatibility.
+Pass `--ndvi` to append NDVI (bands 4/3 for 4-band SR, 8/6 for 8-band SR) to the output mosaic.

 ## Planning & Ordering Monthly Planet Composites (Beta)